raymondbutcher/pretf/examples/iam-users/README.md

 # Example: IAM users

-This shows how to create dynamic IAM users from a list, using dynamic resource names to avoid the pitfalls of using standard `count` in Terraform.
+This shows how to create dynamic IAM users from a variable, using dynamic resource names to avoid the pitfalls of standard `count` in Terraform.

 It also shows how Pretf can be dropped into a project to generate a single file without requiring any other configuration or project changes.